bgigous/flask-labs-project1/README.md

 ## Instructions

-In this lab, you are tasked with 1) rendering templates within routes in Flask and 2) using Jinja variable placeholders and a control structure to dynamically show dog costumes and their descriptions.
+In this lab, you are tasked with 1) rendering templates within routes in Flask and 2) using Jinja variable placeholders and control structures to dynamically show dog costumes and their descriptions.

+### 1. Rendering Templates

+Emily gave it a better shot with the routes, but then started working on HTML pages and previewing them manually.
+She wants to replace the old route text with the new templates, but didn't quite get that far.
+Have the routes render the corresponding templates directly.

+### 2. Template Variable Placeholders

 Emily has already given you list of costumes she wants displayed on the page, in the `costumes()` route in `app.py`.
-She's also provided an example of what how she wants each costume to look in the page, in `templates/costumes.html`.
+She's also provided an example of how she wants each costume to look in the page, in `templates/costumes.html`.

-Hint: displaying the image for each costume might be a little tricky.
+Hint: Displaying the image for each costume might be a little tricky.
 Your editor's syntax highlighting/coloring might not help you in this case.